Joh201/Uppsala-Fruit-Vegetable-Store/README.md

 * The contact page also enables the site owners to have an insight into how customers feel about their services and products.
 Thus, allowing them to improve their service.
 * The contac us form contains required full name, email and comments field as well as optional phone number field.
 * Once users fill out the form, they can submit it with the submit button at the bottom of the page.
+* Users also get a feed back when they submit the form.

 ![Conact](/static/readmefiles/contact.PNG)